-“This evening, two of World Vision’s staff in Renk called into the Juba office to report that fighting broke out with shocking intensity, requiring them to seek shelter,” reports Perry Mansfield, program director for World Vision South Sudan.
-“Due to heavy shooting in the area, they reported that they could not access the UNMISS compound, so they have run into the bush and heading toward the border with Sudan.”
+“This evening, two of World Vision’s staff in Renk called into the Juba office to report that fighting broke out with shocking intensity, requiring them to seek shelter,” reports Perry Mansfield, Program Director for World Vision South Sudan.
+“Due to heavy shooting in the area, they reported that they could not access the UNMISS compound, so they have run into the bush and heading towards the border with Sudan.”

-World Vision staff members were about to start a program in Renk to help families grow simple crops for food they could feed their families, as well as, distribute kits for fishing in the local river.
+World Vision staff was about to start a program in Renk to help families grow simple crops for food they could feed their families, as well as, distribute kits for fishing in the local river.

 Mansfield continued: “People were running primarily from Malakal, where they had been victims or witnessed horrible violence.
 Children in particular have been deeply affected by the sights of death, destruction, and rape.
 Renk was a stable place far from the conflict where parents could bring their children to safety while the fighting continued.
 And now they are forced to run again.
 South Sudan is quickly becoming a place where children cannot find safety anywhere.”